 - Don't push yourself too hard.
 Increase your exercise slowly.

 Your doctor will give you pain medicines to take at home.

-- If you are taking pain pills 3 or 4 times a day, try taking them at the same times for 3 to 4 days.
-They may be more effective this way.
+- If you are taking pain pills 3 or 4 times a day, take them at the same times for 3 to 4 days.
+They control pain better this way.

 - Try getting up and moving around if you are having some pain in your belly.